In This Article

 There are two main types of crypto wallets used for trading:

-- Hot wallets (like Zengo or Best Wallet): Always online, great for real-time DeFi trades and fast access.
+- Hot wallets (like Best Wallet or Walletium): Always online, great for real-time DeFi trades and fast access.

 - Cold wallets (like Ledger Flex or Trezor Safe 5): Offline hardware devices focused on greater security, best paired with a DEX-friendly interface.